sanhozay/PilotLog/README.md

 ## Prerequistes

+PilotLog requires Flightgear 2017.1.0 or later because prior versions do not handle the response status line sent by Tomcat server.

 To run the service, you will need a Java 8 runtime environment.

 If you are running a Linux distribution, your package manager may have a Java 8 runtime